UTDallasEPICS/Kids-U-Donor-Volunteer-Database/docs/functionalRequirements.md

 * Creates a task list designed to help notify administration of new information that needs attention
   * Can also set up reminders to get in touch with donors
   * Can assign tasks to yourself or other users
-  * If any outstanding tasks exist, those will show up until marked as complete.
+  * If any outstanding tasks exist, those will show up until marked as complete

 Donations Module
 * Tracks and keeps a record of all online donations